 Whenever patients are treated or examined, medical waste is generated.

 Most medical waste is not hazardous and not regulated.
 A medical practice generates the same type of waste and same quantity as a typical office of the same size.
 This is material like wastepaper, packaging materials, and food and beverage containers.
 This waste can be collected and disposed of in the same way that waste at other offices.
 In waste management circles, this is called Municipal Solid Waste (MSW).
-Over 80 percent of the waste from a medical practice falls into this category.
+For most medical practices, over 80 percent of the waste falls into this category.

 But doctors’ offices also generate biological waste material that is of concern.
 Some of this is classified as infectious waste or pathological waste and must be segregated and dealt with accordingly.
 Medical practices can generate small quantities of hazardous waste (as defined by law), too.
-Most doctor office facilities do not deal with radioactive materials, but the ones that do generate radioactive waste, which is a separate waste stream.
+Sharp objects used in diagnosis and treatment (e.g. needles) end up as “sharps waste.”
+Most doctor office facilities do not deal with radioactive materials, but the ones that do generate radioactive waste, which is a separate waste category.

 The reason you want to put as much of your waste into the MSW stream as possible is the cost of disposal is an order of magnitude lower than the cost of disposing of the hazardous waste streams.

 Sharps are items that can pierce the skin and cause injury.
 Medical facilities are full of sharps and they are of special concern.
 They include syringes, scalpels, razor blades, broken glass, lancets, and needles.
 You need to keep sharps in their own waste stream: separate containers.
 You can find sharps containers in any The waste disposal company will pick up sharps if they are in a safe container.